 Parent PLUS Loans are available to the parents or stepparents of dependent undergraduate students.
 These credit-based loans are not determined by financial need and can go up to cost of attendance.

 PLUS Loans are financed directly by the US government, so you do not need to choose a lender.
-Parents borrowing PLUS Loans must complete a PLUS application online.
+Parents borrowing PLUS Loans must complete a PLUS application through the Federal Student Aid.

-The interest rate on Parent PLUS Loans disbursed between July 1, 2019, and June 30, 2020, is fixed at 7.08 percent.
-The interest rate on Parent PLUS Loans disbursed between July 1, 2020, and June 30, 2021, is fixed at 5.30 percent.
+- Interest Rate for Direct Parent PLUS Loans First Disbursed on or After July 1, 2022, and Before July 1, 2023 is 7.54%.
 There is no annual limit to the amount that can be borrowed through the PLUS Loan program.

-In general, parents may borrow up to the cost of attendance less any other financial aid received.
-Parent PLUS loans disbursed on or after October 1, 2019 and before October 1, 2020, will have an initial origination fee of 4.236 percent of the principal amount of the loan.
-Parent PLUS loans disbursed on or after October 1, 2020 and before October 1, 2021, will have an initial origination fee of 4.228 percent of the principal amount of the loan.
+- In general, parents may borrow up to the cost of attendance less any other financial aid received.
+Parent PLUS loans disbursed on or after October 1, 2020 and before October 1, 2023, will have an initial origination fee of 4.228% of the principal amount of the loan.
 This fee will be deducted from each disbursement of each loan.

 The standard repayment period under this program is 10 years.
 Interest is charged on Parent PLUS Loans beginning on the date of the first loan disbursement.
 Repayment of the principal and interest on a Parent PLUS Loan begins within 60 days after the loan is fully disbursed.